The British Invasion

 As a direct response, America saw fashions change, guitar sales soar, an increase in new bands and the birth of a music press.
 Artists were inspired by their British counterparts and their sounds reflected this - The Beach Boys created Pet Sounds in response to Rubber Soul and Revolver; Bob Dylan made the transition from folk to rock in part due to The Beatles; the Monkees created a similar mania and even Motown acts reinterpreted Beatles songs.

-Key pieces of memorabilia that can be viewed within the exhibition include Supremes Dresses; James Brown’s Jumpsuit; BB King’s “Lucille” Gibson; The Beach Boys Handwritten “God Only Knows” Lyrics.
-Jimmy Hendrix guitar and Keith Moon’s drumkit.
+Key pieces of memorabilia that can be viewed within the exhibition include Supremes Dresses; James Brown’s Jumpsuit; BB King’s “Lucille” Gibson; The Beach Boys Handwritten “God Only Knows” Lyrics and Keith Moon’s drumkit.

 Visitors can also enjoy a number of Interactive experiences including a map of Great Britain allowing you to explore musical roots across the country, a video history booth to record your own memories and an exclusive Ringo Starr Drum lesson where Ringo interacts via a TV screen and gives a step by step guide on how to play the drums.

 Tickets can be purchased online now.

 It's quick and easy to buy your tickets online, so why not book your tickets in advance today?